LapisIT/cordova-plugin-consol-watermarking/tests/README.md

-Automatic and manual tests for cordova-plugin-photo-library.
+Automatic and manual tests for cordova-plugin-consol-watermarking.
 Tests are written with [cordova-plugin-test-framework](https://github.com/apache/cordova-plugin-test-framework).
 Automatic tests run with [jasmine](https://jasmine.github.io/).

 # Running tests

-Please use [cordova-plugin-photo-library-tester](https://github.com/terikon/cordova-plugin-photo-library-tester) to run the tests.
+Please use [cordova-plugin-consol-watermarking-tester](https://github.com/terikon/cordova-plugin-consol-watermarking-tester) to run the tests.

 # Shims